Which RV Awning Travel Lock

 Photo of A&E 8500 awning support arm.

-This is the Model 8500.
-It's probably the most common awning on existing RVs.
-The Model 9000 is mechanically the same, but has an aluminum sheath which covers the fabric when rolled up.
+The Model 9000 (right picture) is mechanically the same, but has an aluminum sheath which covers the fabric when rolled up.

 Photo of A&E Sunchaser showing bottom of left support arm.